 Discover colorful heroes and heroines of Hoosier history as you walk along the streets of downtown Indianapolis.
 The tour takes you through our beautiful Capitol and gives you an up-close look at Monument Circle—the heart of the Circle City—and Circle Centre mall, which incorporates historic buildings and facades.
 The tour provides a great overview of the city’s history, its landmarks and monuments, as well as what’s happening now.

 Monument Circle Tour

 Indiana Landmarks’ guided tour around the physical and symbolic heart of Indianapolis tells the intriguing story of Monument Circle, past and present.
-Please note: while groups of 15 or more must schedule a paid group tour, individuals or groups of fewer than 15 people may wish to attend one of our free Monument Circle Tours.
 Visit the Monument Circle Tours page for full details.

 Indiana Landmarks Center Tour